wp-plugins/goingup-web-analytics/readme.txt

 Donate link: http://www.goingup.com/
 Tags: web analytics, traffic, seo
 Requires at least: 2.1
-Tested up to: 3.5.1
+Tested up to: 3.9.1
-Stable tag: 3.5.1
+Stable tag: 3.9.1

 == Description ==

-GoingUp! is a free web site analytics application that offers a comprehensive visitor traffic count that includes:
+GoingUp! is a free web site analytics and SEO application that offers a comprehensive visitor traffic count that includes:

 *   Comprehensive Visitor Statistics and Analytics